 Very Satisfied Satisfied Neutral Unsatisfied Very Unsatisfied Not Applicable

-Count 50 55 21 10 8 26
+Count 40 57 23 9 7 61

-Percentage 29% 32% 12% 5% 4% 15%
+Percentage 20% 28% 11% 4% 3% 30%

-Of the 116 respondents who have visited the agency website in the past 12 months, 84 agreed or strongly agreed that the website is easy to navigate and well organized; that they are able to find helpful, clear and accurate information on the website; and that the website provides up-to-date information.
-Eighty of 113 respondents agreed or strongly agreed that the website thoroughly covers all agriculture animal diseases that are important to them.
+Of the 111 respondents who have visited the agency website in the past 12 months, 79 agreed or strongly agreed that the website is easy to navigate and well organized; that they are able to find helpful, clear and accurate information on the website; and that the website provides up-to-date information.
+Of the 111 respondents 92 agreed or strongly agreed that the website provides comprehensive and accurate information relevant to domestic, foreign and emerging diseases that are important to the animal industry.

-Of the 93 respondents, 45 (48%) agreed or strongly agreed that when they accessed the TAHC website on their smart phone, it is easy to use.
-Ten respondents (11%) disagreed or strongly disagreed, and 38 responded neutral.
+Of the 185 respondents, 52 (27%) agreed or strongly agreed that when they accessed the TAHC website on their smart phone, it is easy to use.